Grizzly bear: Other bears

-Black bears generally stay out of grizzly territory, but grizzlies may occasionally enter black bear terrain to obtain food sources both bears enjoy, such as pine nuts, acorns, mushrooms, and berries.
-When a black bear sees a grizzly coming, it either turns tail and runs or climbs a tree.

 Black bears are not strong competition for prey because they have a more herbivorous diet.
 Confrontations are rare because of the differences in size, habitats, and diets of the bear species.
 When this happens, it is usually with the grizzly being the aggressor.
-The black bear will only fight when it is a smaller grizzly such as a yearling or when the black bear has no other choice but to defend itself.
+The black bear will only fight when it is a smaller grizzly, such as a yearling, or when the black bear has no other choice but to defend itself.
 There is at least one confirmed observation of a grizzly bear digging out, killing, and eating a black bear when the latter was in hibernation.

 The segregation of black bear and grizzly bear populations is possibly due to competitive exclusion.
 In certain areas, grizzly bears outcompete black bears for the same resources.
 For example, many Pacific coastal islands off British Columbia and Alaska support either the black bear or the grizzly, but rarely both.